TallyYoh/TallyYoh/README.md

 - 🌱 I’m a postdoctoral researcher at the Durrell Institute for Conservation & Ecology
 - 🍖 My current research focuses on urban wildmeat consumption in Central & West Africa

-      understanding why people consume wildmeat
+      Understanding why people consume wildmeat in urban Africa How it can be done sustainably
-      and how it can be done sustainably while also protecting human health
+      How we can safeguard human health from disease spillover risk

 - 🦗 I am also very interested in how we can use and improve acoustic tools for monitoring biodiversity
 - 🦇 *Soft spot for bats*